sillybytes/sillybytes/posts/whats_wrong_with_java.md

 }
 ```

-The usual alternative is to just:
+The usual alternative is just:

 ```Java
 try {